 10 Things You Didn’t Know About Police Drummer Stewart Copeland

 Police drummer Stewart Copeland is an artist in multiple senses of the word.
 Along with Sting and Andy Summers, Copeland was responsible for some of rock's greatest hits, but he's also produced a lot of music outside of the Police.
-On his 59th birthday today (July 16), here are 10 Things You Didn't Know About Stewart Copeland:
+Here are 10 things you didn't know about Stewart Copeland.

-He spent his own night at the opera.
+8. He spent his own night at the opera

-His first real job was being a manager.
+6. His first real job was being a manager

 Copeland hit the road in 1974 as the road manager for progressive rock band Curved Air and he eventually segued into drumming for the group in 1975 and 1976 before the Police formed in 1977.

-His first hit came as a guitar player.
+4. His first hit came as a guitar player

 The Klark Kent project gave Copeland his first hit, but not as a drummer.
-As an accomplished guitarist, Copeland scored a Top 50 hit in the U.K. with the Klark Kent song 'Don't Care' in 1978.
-In an interview with Guitar International, Copeland said he plays guitar more than drums in his spare time these days.
+As an accomplished guitarist, Copeland scored a Top 50 hit in the U.K. with the Klark Kent song "Don't Care" in 1978.
+In an interview with Guitar International, Copeland said he now played guitar more than drums in his spare time.

-Stewart can jam with the best of 'em.
+3. Stewart can jam with the best of 'em

-Working with Phish's Trey Anastasio and Les Claypool of Primus, the band that would eventually become known as 'Oysterhead' entered into the studio with a selection of songs planned for recording.
-The rest, roughly 50% by Copeland's estimation, evolved out of material pieced together from in-studio jam sessions.
+Working with Phish's Trey Anastasio and Les Claypool of Primus, the band that would eventually become known Oysterhead entered into the studio with a selection of songs planned for recording.
+The rest, roughly 50 percent by Copeland's estimation, out of material pieced together from in-studio jam sessions.

-That Oysterhead gig brought him back to drumming.
+2. That Oysterhead gig brought him back to drumming

 Copeland says it was at the urging of Claypool that he picked up a pair of drum sticks for the first time in about 10 years.
 Claypool lured him into the studio to produce a Primus track and asked if Copeland would also be willing to jam with them while they were in the studio, a request that Copeland readily accepted.

-He's not a big fan of all that jazz.
+1. He's not a big fan of all that jazz

 Seriously, he doesn't have many kind words to say about the musical genre of jazz.
 Copeland says that he grew up with jazz music all around him thanks to his dad, who was a jazz musician.
 He calls jazz a "refuge of the talent-less."